 Why Your Bathroom Should Have an Exhaust Vent Fan

 Bathroom venting fans are about more than just eliminating noxious odors.
 Bad odors are annoying but are hardly life-threatening, and they do not impact the integrity of the building structure at all.

 Bath exhaust fans are about keeping your house in top shape by moving water out of your bathroom.
 Water is everywhere in a bathroom: splashing on the floor, beading up on the walls, dripping down the mirror.
 And there is one other invisible place where you will find water in the bathroom: in the air.

-Venting fans pull moisture-laden air out of that small space, slowing or altogether preventing it from condensing on walls, on the ceiling, or worst of all, in the ceiling.
+Venting fans pull moisture-laden air out of that small space, slowing or altogether preventing it from condensing on walls, on the ceiling, or worst of all, inside the ceiling itself.
 It can be an ugly sight to crawl above a poorly ventilated bathroom's ceiling.
 You might find mounds of black-moldy blown-in insulation, as well as joists and rafters weakened from years of moisture abuse.

 When moisture spreads in a home, one thing quickly leads to another.
-Moist environments attract termites.
 When these cellulose-hungry insects begin feeding on your home's wood framework, you need to act quickly.
 Costs spiral from there as you put the home under a pest control contract and undergo extensive remodeling work to shore up weakened studs.

 Because windows provide light as well as ventilation, if you go the fan-only route you need to install artificial lighting.
 This should already be a given, as electrical code requires that habitable rooms be supplied with a switch-controlled light.